HER WAY OF LOVE

 Co-Founder of Her Way of Love

 Danielle is a Certified Life Coach and a lover of all things women.
 Some of her favorite work she has done in the world is supporting childbearing women as a doula and lactation counselor.
+As an Enneagram 9 with a wing of 1, she helps women to embrace their natural fierceness and remembering what they’re made of.

 Although she is a cradle Episcopalian, Danielle didn't find her spiritual footing until later in life.
 Through asking bold questions, second-guessing what she thought she knew and submerging herself into the mystery, Danielle found herself in love with her journey inward.
 She has found a soft place to land within the Saints, especially Mary Magdalene and Mother Mary.